All About Pompeii Tickets and Tours

 Choosing a suitable entrance depends on your mode of transportation.

-If you are traveling by train, choose Porta Marina Gate, which is closest to Scavi Station.
+If you travel by train, choose Porta Marina Gate, which is closest to Scavi Station.

-The Piazza Anfiteatro gate is the best option if you wish to see Pompeii’s modern town and immediately jump to the most important sites, such as the forum and amphitheater.
+The Piazza Anfiteatro gate is the best option for seeing Pompeii’s modern town and immediately jumping to the most important sites, such as the forum and amphitheater.

 If you travel by bus or book a private tour, you can enter through the Piazza Esedra entrance, as most buses pass through this gate.